 - Sharing 'snapshots' of your designs – uploaded to the Altium 365 Platform – with anyone on a permanent basis.
 This level of sharing supports viewing and commenting of the shared snapshot, but keep in mind it is just that – a static snapshot of the design at a particular point in time, and not the live (WIP) design.

-- Sharing design data with members of your Workspace team.
-Share projects, folders and items as required.
-With projects for example, you might share read-only access to garner comment and feedback.
-Or perhaps grant read/write access to allow full, global collaboration by a geographically dispersed team (with editing performed through Altium Designer).
+- Sharing design data with members of your Workspace.
+Share projects, folders, and items as required.
+With projects, for example, you might share read-only access to garner comment and feedback.
+Or perhaps grant read/write access to allow full, global collaboration by a geographically dispersed team (with editing performed through Altium NEXUS).